niclutz3/niclutz3.github.io/financial-fraud.md

 A key technical challenge was handling the flat detection flags in the raw data without causing data inflation or losing row-level integrity.

 ![Project Documentation](./FinancialDocGIT.png)
-*Technical documentation featuring the unpivoted data schema and the specific fraud detection logic used.*

 ### **The Lifecycle**
 * **Data Architecture:** Leveraged **Power Query** to unpivot detection flags into an attribute-value model.
 This "Unpivoted Schema" allows for dynamic comparisons across different detection logics without duplicating data.